DEVTekhsters/appvin-latest/src/content/newsletters/transforming-road-safety-through-behavioral-intelligence.md

 # tags: ["Cybersecurity", "Enterprise Security", "Risk Management", "Compliance", "Data Protection"]
 ---

 At AppVin, we take pride in creating technology that drives change - literally.
-One of our latest projects, in partnership with Gribb, demonstrates how innovative mobile solutions and AI integration can advance road safety and sustainability.
+One of our latest projects, in partnership with Gribb, demonstrates how innovative mobile solutions and <a href="https://appvintech.com/services/custom-ai-solutions/">AI integration</a> can advance road safety and sustainability.

 ## Behind the Innovation